 Chandragupta most likely abdicated, became an ascetic, followed Bhadrabahu to Karnataka, and later died by fasting until death, a practice known as sallekhana in Shravanabelagola.

 Chandragupta Maurya ruled the Mauryan empire for 24 years.
 He was succeeded by his son Bindusara and later by Ashok the Great.

-In this Chandragupta biography, we got to know Who was the first ruler of Mauryan empire, Chandragupta Maurya’s life and achievements, Who defeated Chandragupta Maurya, his family, his administration and military, and his death.
+In this Chandragupta biography, we got to know Who was the first ruler of the Mauryan Empire, Chandragupta Maurya's life and achievements, the Career of Chandragupta Maurya, his family, his administration and military, and his death.

 Chandragupta Maurya was a pivotal figure in India's history, forming the first government to unite much of South Asia.
 The Maurya Empire was established by Chandragupta Maurya in ancient India.
 Thus, Chandragupta left a legacy that has been preserved in the pages of the Arthashastra.
 He not only built an empire on his own, despite all obstacles, but he also established sound governance principles and worked tirelessly for its expansion.
 These accomplishments made him one of ancient India's most powerful rulers and a near-mythical figure in folklore.